 ‘Carry your heart like an egg on a spoon’

-Those are the beautiful words of Simon Armitage, the UK’s new poet laureate, announced this week.
-Poetry will never be mainstream, he says, but today it is more relevant than ever.
+Those are the beautiful words of Simon Armitage, a famous UK poet.
+Poetry will never be everyone’s cup of tea, he says, but today it is attracting more interest.

 Simon Armitage has written about everything from climate change to Batman, astronauts to Poundland.
 His poems have been carved into stones in the Yorkshire countryside.